 Drink water with every meal.
 It will make swallowing easier.

 Eat sugar-free gum and candies.
 They help by increasing saliva flow.
-Those with xylitol can also help prevent tooth decay.
+Xylitol can also help prevent tooth decay.

 Suck on ice chips.
 This helps moisturize the mouth.